Connecticut man gets probation for infant son's death in hot car

 Seitz was charged in November and initially pleaded not guilty after a four-month investigation into the death of his son, Benjamin, who died on July 7 after being left unattended in Seitz's Jeep for the entire workday.
 He told police he forgot his son was in the car.

-The toddler died of hyperthermia, according to the State Medical Examiner's Office, who ruled the death a homicide in August.
+The toddler died of hypothermia, according to the State Medical Examiner's Office, who ruled the death a homicide in August.

 More than 30 children died of heat stroke in the United States last year after being left in hot cars, according to San Jose State University.